Climate and average weather in Canada

 The biggest part of Canada has a continental climate, although average winter and summer high temperatures across Canada vary according to the location.
-Winters can be harsh in many regions of the country, particularly in the interior and Prairie provinces, which experience a continental climate, where daily average temperatures are near -15 degrees Celsius (5 degrees Fahrenheit) but can drop below -40 degrees Celsius (-40 degrees Fahrenheit) with severe wind chills.
+Winters can be harsh in many regions of the country, particularly in the interior and Prairie provinces, which experience a continental climate.
+In these areas the daily average temperatures can be near -15 degrees Celsius (5 degrees Fahrenheit) but can even drop below -40 degrees Celsius (-40 degrees Fahrenheit) with severe wind chills.
 In noncoastal regions, snow can cover the ground almost six months of the year.
 Coastal British Columbia enjoys a temperate climate, with a mild and rainy winter.

-On the east and west coasts, average high temperatures are generally in the low 20 degrees Celsius (70 degrees Fahrenheit), while between the coasts, the average summer high temperature ranges from 25 to 30 degrees Celsius (77 to 86 degrees Fahrenheit), with occasional extreme heat in some interior locations exceeding 40 degrees Celsius (104 degrees Fahrenheit)
+On the east and west coasts in summer average high temperatures are generally in the low 20 degrees Celsius (70 degrees Fahrenheit), while between the coasts, the average summer high temperature ranges from 25 to 30 degrees Celsius (77 to 86 degrees Fahrenheit), with occasional extreme heat in some interior locations exceeding 40 degrees Celsius (104 degrees Fahrenheit).

 Interested in more detailed information on the Weather and Climate in Canada?

 Please select the city you wish to travel to, or the one closest to your destination.
 Each selected city will show you the following graphs: